 The last quarter for the calendar year is coming up, which means preparations for 2017 are now underway.
-The timing of the 19th Annual HR Technology Conference & Expo, as always, is impeccable.
+The timing of the HR Technology Conference 2016, as always, is impeccable.
 It’s coming at the perfect time to inspire HR leaders with innovative thinking and new innovations (over 400 companies will be exhibiting, including 40 new startups!).

 - Making Sense of HR and People Data